dfinity/motoko/doc/md/writing-motoko/incomplete-code.md

 ## Unreachable code

-Sometimes a developer will be required to provide code that they know will never be executed, due to the preceding program logic.
+Sometimes you will be required to provide code that they know will never be executed, due to the preceding program logic.

-To document unreachable code, the developer can use the  `unreachable` function from the prelude:
+To document unreachable code, you can use the  `unreachable` function from the prelude:

 ``` motoko include=prelude
 P.unreachable()